hani-kristiansson/DaycareSystem/README.md

 **Assignment of Object-oriented analysis and design (OOAD)** in Nackademin Java course.

 The assignment was to analyze a business case, write the specification, draw a use case diagram and class diagram, and apply two design patterns.
-I used the Singleton pattern to read files and the Builder pattern.
+I used the Singleton pattern and Builder pattern.
 Please note that there is no user interface was used, input and output are handled through the console.

 **Overview of program**